unicode-org/cldr/tools/java/readme.txt

 1. Download and install a Java SDK with version number greater than or equal to 1.4 from http://java.sun.com
 2. If using JDK 1.5 or later please download xalan.jar, xercesImpl.jar,xml-apis.jar  (from http://xalan.apache.org )
-3. Download and install the Ant build system with version number greate than or equal to 1.6 from http://ant.apache.org
+3. Download and install the Ant build system with version number greater than or equal to 1.6 from http://ant.apache.org
+(Note: if you are using Eclipse, you can use Build Path>Add External Jars with eclipse/plugins/org.apache.ant_.../lib/ant.jar)
 4. Download the following Jar files: ftp://www.unicode.org/Public/cldr/1.4/tools/cldr-utilities-1_4.jar
 5. Download ICU4J 3.6 jar from: